Quasi-steady aerodynamics predicts the dynamics of flapping locomotion: Characterization of flight dynamical behaviors

 Further details regarding the terminal states and the transition are provided in Fig. \ref{fig:bifurcation}(c) and the magnified view of (d).
-Here the mean speed $U = \overline{v}_x = \overline{v}_x' \ell f$ during the terminal state is used to compute the forward flight Reynolds number $Re_{U}=\rho U\ell/\mu$ based on the horizontal motion.
-Panel (c) reports the output motion $Re_U$ versus the input flapping Reynolds number $Re_f$, revealing a linear relationship for sufficiently large $Re_f$.
-The more complex behavior at low $Re_f$ is clarified by the zoomed-in view in (d), which reveals a hysteresis loop that brackets a range of bistability in which the stationary and forward flight states coexist.
-This structure is revealed by a procedure in which we incrementally increase $Re_f$ in a stepwise fashion, where each step is initialized with the previous step's flight speed and $Re_f$ is held constant for sufficiently long that the forward dynamics equilibrate and $Re_U$ can be extracted.
+Here the mean speed $U = \overline{v}_x = \overline{v}_x' \ell f$ during the terminal state is used to compute the forward flight Reynolds number $\Rey_{U}=\rho U\ell/\mu$ based on the horizontal motion.
+Panel (c) reports the output motion $\Rey_U$ versus the input flapping Reynolds number $\Rey_f$, revealing a linear relationship for sufficiently large $\Rey_f$.
+The more complex behavior at low $\Rey_f$ is clarified by the zoomed-in view in (d), which reveals a hysteresis loop that brackets a range of bistability in which the stationary and forward flight states coexist.
+This structure is revealed by a procedure in which we incrementally increase $\Rey_f$ in a stepwise fashion, where each step is initialized with the previous step's flight speed and $\Rey_f$ is held constant for sufficiently long that the forward dynamics equilibrate and $\Rey_U$ can be extracted.
 The results of this upward sweep are shown as the magenta curve, and it is followed by a downward sweep shown in cyan.
-These data identify a lower value $Re_f = 18$ below which only the stationary state is observed and a higher value of $25$ above which only the forward flight state is seen.
-These results can be compared to the hysteretic dynamics reported in previous experiments to occur around $Re_f = 20$ to 55 \citep{vandenberghe2004symmetry}, as well as the more complex transition to locomotion seen in numerical simulations around $Re_f = 20$ \citep{alben2005coherent}.
+These data identify a lower value $\Rey_f = 18$ below which only the stationary state is observed and a higher value of $25$ above which only the forward flight state is seen.
+As summarized in Table \ref{tab:comparison_table}, these results can be compared to the hysteretic dynamics reported in previous experiments to occur around $\Rey_f = 20$ to 55 \citep{vandenberghe2004symmetry}, as well as the more complex transition to locomotion seen in numerical simulations around $\Rey_f = 15$ to $50$ \citep{alben2005coherent}.

-These same data are recast in Fig. \ref{fig:bifurcation}(e) in terms of the Strouhal number $St = 2af/U = 2Re_f/Re_U$ attained across varying $Re_f$.
-Beyond the onset to locomotion, $St$ rapidly drops to about 0.3 and thereafter changes little as it asymptotically approaches a constant value near $St^* = 0.2$ for large $Re_f$.
-These results can be compared to the range $St = 0.1$ to 0.4 that has been reported to apply to the cruising flight and steady swimming of many diverse animals and which has been associated with efficient flapping locomotion \citep{taylor2003flying, nudds2004tuning, alben2005coherent}.
+These same data are recast in Fig. \ref{fig:bifurcation}(e) in terms of the Strouhal number $St = 2af/U = 2\Rey_f/\Rey_U$ attained across varying $\Rey_f$.
+Beyond the onset to locomotion, $St$ rapidly drops to about 0.3 and thereafter changes little as it asymptotically approaches a constant value near $St^* = 0.2$ for large $\Rey_f$, where $St^* = St(\Rey_f \gg \Rey_f^*)$.
+As summarized in Table \ref{tab:comparison_table}, these results can be compared to the range $St = 0.15$ to 0.4 that has been reported to apply to the cruising flight and steady swimming of many diverse animals and which has been associated with efficient flapping locomotion \citep{taylor2003flying, nudds2004tuning, alben2005coherent}.